Everything You Need to Know About Snowdrop Flower Meaning, Symbolism, and Cultural Significance

 Uses and Benefits of Snowdrop Flowers

-Snowdrop flowers have been used in folk medicine traditions dating back thousands of years.
+Snowdrop flowers have been used in folk medicine dating back thousands of years.
 The Greeks created an extract that, when ingested, was used to alter consciousness.

 In Homer’s Odyssey, Odysseus uses the plant (then known as “moly”) to clear his mind of the influence of witchcraft.
 In Eastern Europe, snowdrops were used to treat headaches, regulate menstrual flow, and treat nervous system injuries.